www-splitcells-net/net.splitcells.network/src/main/md/net/splitcells/network/guidelines/software-project-file-system-standards.md

 # Software Project File System Standards
 This is the aggregation of common file and folder structures in software projects.
+## `net.splitcells.network` Specific Standard
+Every project should have a POM at its root folder, even if such a project does not use Maven.
+By defining a Maven multi project module, this can be used to import many of such projects into an IDE (i.e. Eclipse and Intellij) with one import command.
 ## Files and Folders at `./*`
 Files and folders at the top level should represent an entry point to the project.